trash89/journalGraphQLServer/README.md

 node src/index.js
 ```

-If nodemon utility is installed globally (`npm -g install nodemon`), then use :
+If nodemon utility is installed globally (`npm -g install nodemon`), then launch :

 ```
 nodemon src/index.js
 ```

-Runs the app in the development mode.
+Run the application in the development mode.\
+A GraphQL Playground is allowing to launch queries, mutations and subscriptions against the database.\
 Open [http://localhost:4000](http://localhost:4000) to view it in your browser.

 ### `register a profile`

-In GraphQL PLayground, launch the following mutation to register a profile:
+In GraphQL Playground, launch the following mutation to register a profile:

 ```
 mutation{